nnenasheva/documentation/user_guide/business_intelligence_reports.rst

 .. caution::

-    Fields used for grouping must be added to the "*COLUMN"* section as well.
+    Fields used for grouping must be added to the *"COLUMN"* section, and all the fields used in the *"COLUMN"* with *function = none* must be added to the *"GROUPING"* section

       |